-The project’s feasibility study was performed by the ALLIANCE consortium led by Campenon Bernard SGE and including AEA Technology, Bouygues, SGN, Taywood Engineering, and Walter Bau.
+The project’s feasibility study was performed by the ALLIANCE consortium led by Campenon Bernard SGE and including AEA Technology, Bouygues, SGN, Taywood Engineering and Walter Bau.
 Other contractors involved in the project are Mammoet, Okyanus, Sefi, Baumert, Actemium, CNIM, Taimweser, Hargreaves Ducting, Koblenz and Kalzip.

 The entire SIP for Chernobyl is being financed through the Chernobyl Shelter Fund, which is managed by the European Bank for Reconstruction and Development (EBRD).
-The funds are being provided by 45 countries and organisations, along with additional contribution from EBRD.
+The funds are being provided by 45 countries and organisations, along with additional contributions from EBRD.

 The Port Augusta Renewable Energy Park (PAREP) is a 317MW hybrid renewable energy project located in Port Augusta city, Australia.…